AdobeDocs/experience-manager-forms-cloud-service.en/help/configure-azure-storage.md

 1. Switch the **[!UICONTROL Search Key]** toggle option to the ON state.
 This option is available only for primary data types.
 1. Tap **[!UICONTROL Done]** and then tap **[!UICONTROL Save]** to save the Form Data Model.

-After defining data model objects as search keys, the keys are saved as metadata in Azure storage.
+After defining data model object properties as search keys, the keys are saved as metadata in Azure storage.